 Historical past paper SAQs on this topic have been numerous:

-In this context, the classification of hyponatremia by volume status is actualy helpful.
+In this context, the classification of hyponatremia by volume status is actually helpful.
 The reason is that it can now guide management.
 For instance, it helps decide whether you restrict fluid intake or replace volume with isotonic saline.

 The best literature reference for management options is probably the recent overview of published guidelines by Verbalis et al (2014).

 This is the management of choice for patients with euvolemic and hypervolemic hyponatremia.
-Essentially, in SIADH and in the organ system failure states (eg. CCF, cirrhosis and nephrotic syndrome) the body water volume is inappropriately elevated, and the only appropriate response is to decrease the mount of water intake.
+Essentially, in SIADH and in the organ system failure states (eg. CCF, cirrhosis and nephrotic syndrome) the body water volume is inappropriately elevated, and the only appropriate response is to decrease the amount of water intake.
 Also, restricting fluid intake for the psychogenic water drinker and the beer potomaniac seems like a sensible thing to do.

 What features might give you the impression that fluid restriction by itself is not going to work?

-This is the manegement of choice for patients with hypovolemic hyponatremia.
+This is the management of choice for patients with hypovolemic hyponatremia.
 Their hyponatremia is in part due to the escalation of ADH secretion in response to their low circulating volume.
 Without volume replacement, sodium replacement in these people is going to be ineffective.
 Question 5.1 from the second paper of 2011 presents just such a scenario, where a thiazide-poisoned woman is managed with isotonic saline.
 Once volume is corrected, the stimulus for ADH secretion will cease; the osmostat will then restore tonicity by massive diuresis.

 It is straightforward: one wants to replace the missing electrolyte.
 However, it may not be the first line therapy.